permitio/permit-cli/README.md

   - `member` - add and assign roles to members in Permit
   - `select` - select a different active Permit.io environment
   - `export` - export environment configurations to different formats
-  - `template` - manage environment templates in Permit.io
+  - `template` - manage and apply policy and authorization templates in an environment
-    - `list` - list all available environment templates in your Permit.io account
+    - `list` - list all the available policy templates
     - `apply` - apply an environment template to your current environment
 - `opa` - a collection of commands for better OPA experience
   - `policy` - print the available policies of an active OPA instance